ebolar/Farmer/README.md

 * ShowGroups() generates a list of groups configured on the farm.
 * The ability to set the remote username for a server in the configuration, or at the command line.
 * Transports for cloud CLI's (eg AWS, Azure, Google).
 Should allow you to connect to either a VM or Container as if it is a standalone server.
+* No reason to have -s <server>.
+You can use -l <server> to achieve the same effect.
+* -A select from Active servers in a group.
+Load balancing?

 2. Leverages **standard distributed computing tools** so that you can configure your environment as you need it.
 The minimum requirement is ssh access to other members of the server farm, under the local username.
 The Networked sharing of resources is used to provide seamless integration for remotely running processes.